Sadham-Hussian/IMAGE-FILTERS/README.md

-# IMAGE-FILTERS
+# IMAGIPI
-Applying filters to images using Fast Fourier Transform with python.The program uses Tkinter for better visualisation.
+IMAGIPI developed in python applies filter to images using Fast Fourier Transform.
+It includes filters namely Gaussian, Gotham, Riverdale and many more.
+UI is added to IMAGIPI using Tkinter for better visualisation.